 Mags brought along some butter and jam.
 I didn’t even bother with the jam as the slices of griddle bread and butter were delicious all by themselves.

 Ireland’s legendary soda bread comes in many shapes.
 There is the pan-shaped loaf, the ubiquitous round cake with a cross on top, and bread divided into four quarters or “farls.”
-Griddle bread is a seldom seen variation.
+While these quartered “farls” are still sometimes cooked on a flat pan or skillet in the North of Ireland, down South griddle bread is a very seldom seen variation.

 In spite of its reputation as Ireland’s traditional bread, soda bread didn’t become part of the Irish diet until the 1840s or 50s onwards when baking soda first became commercially available.
 Bicarbonate of soda mimics the aerating effects of yeast when it’s mixed with an acid–such as the lactic acid in buttermilk.
 Bread soda caught on because it was well suited to the softer Irish flours which have less protein and gluten than ideal yeast bread flours.